-A Pixel Watch from Google has a somewhat Herculean task of resurrecting the company's reputation in the wearables realm.
+A Pixel Watch, if that's what Google actually calls its smartwatch, is faced with the somewhat Herculean task of resurrecting the company's reputation in the wearables realm.
 Wear OS has languished in recent years in part due to the lack of a solid processor from Qualcomm to power these watches and Google's rudderless management of the platform.

 Here's a look at everything that we know so far regarding the Pixel Watch including the expected release date, pricing, specs and more.

 - Fitbit Sense review: Health tracking that makes sense

 - Which Apple Watch is the best?
 Our Apple Watch buyer's guide

 - Best phone deals in January 2022

 The majority of the information available at present originates from a significant leak revealed by Jon Prosser, which included a projected release date of October 2021, presumably alongside the Pixel 6.
 Obviously, that part of the rumor proved to be incorrect, but it's worth noting Prosser always stated uncertainty regarding that timeframe.

 Ahead of the October Pixel event, Prosser indicated, "Last I heard, it was delayed until Q1 2022."
 In early December an extensive report from Insider also claimed the Pixel Watch would arrive in 2022, but didn't offer more specific timing.
 Given the product seems to have been near release late last year it seems likely it would arrive by Google I/O in May at the latest, but that is purely speculation.